dannywuwu/dannywuwu/README.md

 <br />

 My name is Danny Wu and I am currently a second-year Software Engineering student at the University of Waterloo.
-Besides programming, I enjoy talking to strangers and reading manga.
+Besides programming, I enjoy meeting new people and listening to lofi.

 <br />